nityeshaga/learntrisIm/README.md

 So, if you have 2 or more such rows, you need to enter the 's' command that many number of times.
 **COMMAND- '?n': queries the number of rows deleted and prints it**
 **COMMAND- '?s': queries the score and prints it**
+**COMMAND- ';': prints a newline on the output screen.** Useful when using 'p' or 'P' command multiple times in the same input line.**

 Miscellaneous commands:
 **COMMAND- '!': works as the pause/resume button**
 **COMMAND- '@': prints the title screen and effectively pauses the game until the resume button is pressed**
 **COMMAND- 'p': works after the '@' command is given and shows the menu**
-**COMMAND- ';': prints a newline on the output screen.** Useful when using 'p' or 'P' command multiple times in the same input line.
+**COMMAND- 'g': to set the matrix to a given state by specifying each of the 22x10 characters in sequence**

+#### CONTRIBUTE:

+Although C is not the language to create games, it does a fantastic job at creating a terminal application for Linux.
+In its essence, this is what this program is.
+So, there are numerous areas for improvement in it.
+Here are a few ways you could help:

+* Read through the code and do a little code review.
+  * Comment on the readability of the code.
+Was it easy to read the code?
+Could you follow it?
+  * Comment on the division of tasks among functions or the control flow in the program.
+* Run the program on your machine and check for the robustness of the code.
+See if it behaves rationally for all kinds of input.
+* It would be really awesome if you decided to contribute some code.
+  * Try improving the documentation.
+  * Try fixing a bug you have found.
+  * Or, thought of a new feature to add to the game?
+Tell everyone about it by opening an issue.
+Better yet, write the code to add it!

+All contributions are greatly appreciated.
+Please contact [me](https://github.com/nityeshaga) for any queries or information about the code or the project.
+Thank you!!